Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-04-Patch-Collections.md

 * If you PUT a Person object with a new Name and _no addresses_, the new name will be persisted, but the addresses will remain _unchanged_.
 * If you PUT a Person object with a new Name and an _empty list_ of addresses, the new name will be persisted, and the addresses collection will be cleared.

+> **Note**: Some services will treat PUT with an omitted collection and PUT with an explicit JSON "null" the same, while other services treat "null" to mean clear, while omission means "ignore".

 This is a problem for ASO because we use `omitempty` on all properties, resulting in them being omitted from the ARM payload if they aren't explicitly set.
 For array and map properties, removing the last item means the property will be entirely omitted from the JSON payload.

 In principle, an ASO custom resource (CR) should be the entire goal-state for the resource and should be a *complete* definition of the desired state.
 Whether properties are specified explicitly or not shouldn't change that.
 Equally, whether an array or map is empty or missing entirely should not matter, we should interpret that as "clear the collection".